superfly/docs/reference/private-networking.html.md

 #### Install dig and/or curl in your Dockerfile

-To test the internal network we need tool for that.
-By default dig and curl won't be installed on a machine.
+Next, install some tools to test the internal network.
+By default, dig and curl won't be installed on a Machine.
 Just add `dnsutils` (for dig) and `curl` to your Dockerfile so you can access them later.
-Here's the line to add to your the Dockerfile:
+Here's the line to add to your Dockerfile:

 ```docker
 RUN apt-get update -y && \